Degree Distributions in Recursive Trees with Fitnesses: Generalised Preferential Attachment Trees with Fitnesses

 The condensation result in Theorem~\ref{thm:cond-edge-dist} has interesting implications for the $\gpaf$-tree.
-Informally, the parameter $g(w)$ measures the extend to which the `popularity' of a vertex with weight $w$ is reinforced by its neighbours, while the parameter $h(w)$ represents its `initial popularity'.
+Informally, the parameter $g(w)$ measures the extend to which the `popularity' of a vertex with weight $w$ is reinforced by the number of its neighbours, while the parameter $h(w)$ represents its `initial popularity'.
 The condensation phenomenon then depends on both $\mu$ and $h$, in the sense that condensation occurs if vertices of high weight are `rare enough' and the initial popularity is `low enough'.
-More precisely, (assuming $g,h$ are monotone and bounded) we can see two particular regimes of the tree: \begin{enumerate} \item If $\mu$ is such that $\E{\frac{1}{g(w^*) - g(W)}} = \infty$, then, for any monotone bounded function $h$, the model does not demonstrate a condensation phenomenon. \item Otherwise, if $g$ is such that $\E{\frac{1}{g(w^*) - g(W)}} = C < \infty$, for certain choices of $h$ the model demonstrates condensation, while for other choices it does not.
-In particular, if $h(x) < 1/C$ everywhere, condensation occurs. \end{enumerate} Note also that Theorem~\ref{th:cond} shows that making $h$ smaller pointwise has the effect of reducing the power law in the degree distribution.
+More precisely, \redd{if $\E{h(W)}, \lambda^{*} < \infty$} we \redd{see that the tree displays the following interesting features:} \begin{enumerate} \item By Remark~\ref{rem:atom-max}, if $\mu$ is such that $\E{\frac{1}{\lambda^* - g(W)}} = \infty$, Condition~\textbf{C1} is satisfied in this model, and thus, the model does not demonstrate a condensation phenomenon. \item Otherwise, if $g$ is such that $\E{\frac{1}{\lambda^* - g(W)}} = \redd{C^{'}} < \infty$, then either

+In the first case, Condition~\textbf{C1} is satisfied, but fails in the second case.
+However, in the second case, if the inequality is strict, condensation arises.
+Therefore, for fixed $g$, condensation in this model arises by reducing $h$ sufficiently pointwise, for example, by replacing $h$ by $K \cdot h$ where $K < 1/\redd{C^{'}}$ is a constant. \item \redd{It is the `reinforcement' rather that the `initial popularity' that drives the condensation, in the sense that, it may be the case, for example, that $h$ is minimised on the sets $\mathcal{M}_{\eps}$ where the condensation occurs.} \end{enumerate}